mayurbaldha/mayurbaldha/README.md

 ---

 ## **About Me**
-I’m a **self-motivated team player** passionate about solving challenges and improving processes.
+I’m a **self-motivated budding team lead** passionate about solving challenges and improving processes.
 From coding UI components to designing scalable architectures, I thrive in environments where collaboration and innovation drive success.

 I believe in **continuous learning** and am always eager to explore new technologies and methodologies.
 Open to new opportunities and excited to contribute to impactful projects!